Our on-host integrations let you monitor an assortment of third-party services.

 - Review an integration's requirements and follow the procedures to install and configure it.

 To browse all integrations, see our Instant Observability page.

 After you install and activate an integration, you'll be able to:

 - Filter and analyze the metrics and configuration data in Infrastructure UI.

 - Create custom queries and charts of your integration data.

-- Create alert conditions to monitor problems with your services' performance in New Relic's alerts.
+- Create alert conditions to monitor problems with your service's performance

-You can activate remote monitoring and multi-tenancy in the Apache, Cassandra, MySQL, NGINX, and Redis integrations with the
+To activate remote monitoring and multi-tenancy in the Apache, Cassandra, MySQL, NGINX, and Redis integrations, use the